 - 1 1/2 lb boneless skinless chicken thighs, cut into large chunks

 - 7 cups low-sodium chicken broth

-- 3/4 lb yautia (malanga root) cut into large chunks
+- 3/4 lb yautia (malanga) and/or yuca (cassava) root peeled and cut into large chunks

-- 3/4 lb ñame (Caribbean yam), cut into large chunks
+- 3/4 lb ñame (Caribbean yam) peeled and cut into large chunks

 - 1/2 tablespoon powdered chicken bouillon